Old Port Guide

 Food pacing matters here

 Old Port is one of those districts where doing too many “iconic” spots too fast can make the whole thing blur together.
 A better move is one bakery or daytime snack, one seafood or oyster play, and one reservation dinner if the trip is short.
-Portland rewards curation more than maximalism.
+Portland is better when the best bites have room to stand out.

 Harbor time is part of the district, not extra credit